m-boutaleb/FGK/README.md

 # FGK
-An dynamic and adaptive compression algorithm
+A dynamic and adaptive compression algorithm